 See more.
 Know more.
 Do better.
 With the FreeStyle Libre 2 system.

-With the FreeStyle Libre 2 system, your patients get minute-to-minute glucose readings to help them manage diabetes more confidently
+With the FreeStyle Libre 2 system, your patients get minute-to-minute glucose readings2 to help them manage diabetes more confidently3.

 The FreeStyle Libre 2 system: